gtoonstra/etl-with-airflow/docs/fullexample.rst

 to comment them out.
 Uncomment them and adjust the operators to put this back.
 The principle **Partition ingested data** is not demonstrated by default for that reason; see the comment below for more information about the practice.

+Satisfied principles (not listed are not applicable):

-**Load data incrementally** is satisfied by loading only the new created orders of yesterday.
+- **Load data incrementally** : extracts only the newly created orders of the day before, not the whole table.
-**Process historic data** is possible by clearing the run; airflow will then reprocess the days that were cleared.
-**Enforce the idempotency constraint** is satisfied, because the relevant data is cleared out prior to reloading it.
+- **Process historic data** : it's possible to rerun the extract processes, but downstream DAGs have to be started manually.
+- **Enforce the idempotency constraint** : every DAG cleans out data if required and possible.
+Rerunning the same DAG multiple times has no undesirable side effects like duplication with the data.
-**Rest data between tasks** is satisfied, because the data is in two persistent stores before and after the operator.
+- **Rest data between tasks** : The data is in persistent storage before and after the operator.
-All operators use a pool identifier, so **Pool your resources** is also satisfied and **Manage login details in one place** is satisfied through the connection settings in the Admin menu.
-The DAGs do not have all code in the dag itself, but it uses a set of generally available operators in the subdirectories, which means that **Develop your own workflow framework** is also satisfied.
-Other principles not listed are not applicable.
+- **Pool your resources** : All task instances in the DAG use a pooled connection to the DWH by specifying the *pool* parameter.
+- **Manage login details in one place** : Connection settings are maintained in the Admin menu.
+- **Develop your own workflow framework** : A subdirectory in the DAG code repository contains a framework of operators that are reused between DAGs.
+- **Sense when to start a task** : The processing of dimensions and facts have external task sensors which wait until all processing of external DAGs have finished up to the required day.
+- **Specify configuration details once** : The place where SQL templates are is configured as an Airflow Variable and looked up as a global parameter when the DAG is instantiated.

 .. important::
     The commented code shows how to use the package manager to keep the last 90 days in a partition and then